jma4/MSIS-2629-Individual-Project/Revised version.md

   ### Finding 2

 Then we move to figure 4 and 5, focusing on locations of the two datasets.
-Two streets, Western and Cicero Avenue, appear in both vsualizations.
-Comparing figure 3 and Figure 4, it can be seen that there are 4 streets appeared in both graphics.
-Although it showes not very siginificant positive relations.
-We could still say that the more violations happen the more likely crashes could happen.
+Two streets, Western, Cicero and Kedzie Avenue, appear in both vsualizations.
+In figure 4, Western Avenue is considered by adding S Western and N Western together.
+Three of them show higher numbers in both graphics.
+Other than that, it seems that no other streets match in the top 10 violations and speed crashes.
+Although it shows not very siginificant positive relations between street of violations and crashes.
+Higher number of violations still come with higher number of crashes.

-(Figure 3, Top 10 violations by street)
+(Figure 4, Top 10 violations by street)
 ![alt text](https://github.com/jma4/MSIS-2629-Individual-Project/blob/master/image/Top%2010%20violations%20v2.png)
   (https://public.tableau.com/profile/jui.chuan.ma#!/vizhome/Chicagospeedcameraviolation-crashesRevised/Dashboard?publish=yes)

-(Figure 4, Top 10 crashes by street)
+(Figure 5, Top 10 crashes by street)
 ![alt text](https://github.com/jma4/MSIS-2629-Individual-Project/blob/master/image/Top%2010%20crashes%20v2.png)
   (https://public.tableau.com/profile/jui.chuan.ma#!/vizhome/Chicagospeedcameraviolation-crashesRevised/Dashboard?publish=yes)